Plasma Skin Tightening is a non surgical cosmetic enhancement designed to shrink the skin using a sterile, disposable probe.

 Before deciding a second session in the same area is needed to get better tightening results make sure of the following:At least two months have passed because it will take that long to get true results.
 Also note that we do suggest you treat surrounding areas first before going back into the same area twice because of less than desired results.
 For instance if you treated the client’s mouth area because she had sagging at the corners of mouth and lips, rather than go back in that area, you might consider pulling laying patterns down on the cheeks, jawline and jowls to help pull the skin upward and outward.
 In other words, you may need to expand the area you treated with more pulling rather than laying the same pattern down again on the same area.

 On the treatment day, it is recommended that no make-up is worn on the treatment area.
-You may advise the client to take an antihistamine 30 minutes prior to their appointment to help with swelling.
+You may take an antihistamine 30 minutes prior to their appointment to help with swelling.
 They may continue to take antihistamines for 2-3 days following the appointment.
 A numbing agent is applied and left to take effect for up to 30 minutes.
 When the treatment area is sufficiently numb, the session begins with multiple connections of the fibroblast tip, spaced closely together.
-They may feel some heat in the treatment area, which may be uncomfortable and slightly irritating.
+You may feel some heat in the treatment area, which may be uncomfortable and slightly irritating.
 Treatment time is usually between 10-40 minutes, depending on the size of the area.